 Advertisement

 By providing real-time updates and traffic data, EVAC and TRAFFIC AI can help Maui Emergency Management Agency (MEMA) better plan and coordinate response efforts with more streamlined evacuations and improved situational awareness.
-Residents can also download the Genasys Protect mobile app to receive location-based notifications to stay safe and informed during emergencies.
+Residents can also download the Genesys Protect mobile app to receive location-based notifications to stay safe and informed during emergencies.

 Lahaina, a coastal community, is the perfect example of a location that needs mass notification, communication and evacuation management because there aren’t a lot of places for people to flee or find safety, said Ken Kehmna, who serves as senior operations adviser to the Western Fires Chief Association, a non-profit focused on supporting government emergency management efforts across the country.